Knowledge Hub

 User experience

-The interface remains functional and process-oriented.
-It is less aligned with today’s consumer-app standards in terms of fluidity, design, and interactions, which can influence user perception and adoption.
-In programs aiming for massive and spontaneous adoption, UX is, or is not, a key adoption factor.
+The interface remains primarily functional and process-driven.
+It is less aligned with the standards of modern consumer applications in terms of fluidity, design, and interactivity, which may impact user perception and adoption.
+In initiatives aiming for broad and organic adoption, UX can be a critical factor in driving engagement.

 User-side customization

-Platform customization mainly concerns workflows, evaluation criteria, and governance.
-The user experience, while configurable, remains structured around process and portfolio logic.
+Platform customization mainly focuses on workflows, evaluation criteria, and governance.
+While the user experience can be configured, it remains largely structured around process and portfolio management logic.

 Deployment support